-- Member States shall publish, in an easily accessible and electronic format, any final judgment delivered by their national courts of appeal or of the highest instance in relation to proceedings launched pursuant to this Directive as well as other relevant final judgments on product liability.
-The publication shall be made without delay upon notification of the full written judgment to the partiesin accordance with national law. - 2.
-The Commission mayshall set up and maintain aan easily accessible and publicly available database containing the judgments referred to in paragraph 1.
+- 1. Member States shall publish, in an easily accessible and electronic format, any final judgment delivered by their national courts of appeal or of the highest instance in proceedings launched pursuant to this Directive.
+The publication of such a judgment shall be carried out in accordance with national law. - 2.
+The Commission shall set up and maintain an easily accessible and publicly available database containing the judgments referred to in paragraph 1.